pnbruckner/homeassistant-config/docs/composite.md

-battery | Battery level (in percent, if available.) entity_id | IDs of entities that have contributed to the state of the composite device. gps_accuracy | GPS accuracy radius (in meters, if available.) last_seen | Date and time when current location information was last updated. latitude | Latitude of current location (if available.) longitude | Longitude of current location (if available.)
+battery | Battery level (in percent, if available.) entity_id | IDs of entities that have contributed to the state of the composite device. gps_accuracy | GPS accuracy radius (in meters, if available.) last_entity_id | ID of the last entity to update the composite device. last_seen | Date and time when current location information was last updated. latitude | Latitude of current location (if available.) longitude | Longitude of current location (if available.)